 for the information your museum should be tracking.

-What is being done to support the museum sector during this
+What is being done to advocate for the museum sector during

-The Alberta Museums Association (AMA) is working with provincial
+The AMA is working with provincial and federal representatives

 The AMA has joined with the Edmonton Chamber of Voluntary